National Awami Party (Bhashani)

-National Awami Party (Bhashani) is a left wing political party in Bangladesh.
+The National Awami Party (Bhashani) was a left wing political party in Bangladesh.

 History

-National Awami Party (Bhashani) was established on 30 November 1967 when National Awami Party split into two different fractions.
+The National Awami Party (Bhashani) was established on 30 November 1967 when the National Awami Party split into two different fractions.
 The pro-Moscow fraction was National Awami Party (Wali), led by Khan Abdul Wali Khan, and the pro-Beijing was called National Awami Party (Bhashani), led by Abdul Hamid Khan Bhashani.
-On 17 November 1974, two leaders of the party, Kazi Zafar Ahmed and Rashed Khan Menon, formed a new political party called United People's Party.
-Following this split, Bhashani resigned from post of Party President.
+On 17 November 1974, two leaders of the party, Kazi Zafar Ahmed and Rashed Khan Menon, formed a new political party called the United People's Party.
+Following this split, Bhashani resigned from post of party president.
+Later, after the military government gave green signal to political activities, it was granted registration in Bangladesh on 21 September 1976.